 Explore the Alpine Trails

 Whistler and Blackcomb Mountains are home to over 50 kilometres of alpine trails accessible from July.
 They range from easy to difficult.
-You will need to take the Whistler Gondola or Blackcomb Gondola unless you want to hike up the mountain.
+You will need to take the Whistler Gondola or Blackcomb Gondola or do the work and hike yourself.

 Once in the alpine, you can explore many hiking trails, admire stunning views, smell wildflowers and spot wildlife.